Necl0/Calli/README.md

-# 🌸 Ygg
+# 🌸 Bonsai

-Using the KMNIST dataset to classify
+Using a PyTorch CNN to classify the KNIST dataset
 ## Using

 1. Create a [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index) account if you don't have one